Why Researchers, Analysts, and Aspiring Data Scientists Can Benefit from Studying Applied Statistics

-Applied statistics is the practice of analyzing data: Collecting it, finding patterns within it, and making actionable decisions based on it.
-Today, companies have unprecedented access to huge troves of their own data, making skilled statistics professionals who can take that data and find real meaning behind it in high demand.
+Applied statistics is a great choice for those with an interest in math, data analysis and problem-solving.
+What exactly is applied statistics?
+It is the practice of analyzing data, which includes collecting data, then finding patterns and making actionable decisions based on it.
+Today, companies have unprecedented access to huge troves of data, meaning that skilled statistics professionals who can take that data and find meaning behind it are in high demand.

 Data analysts, biostatisticians, and researchers use applied statistics methods often in their work.
-There’s also the emerging role of the data scientist – a very in-demand profession with roots in applied statistics and machine learning (a branch of artificial intelligence that uses algorithms and statistical models to teach computer programs to analyze data without being explicitly programmed to do so).
+There’s also the emerging role of the data scientist: a very in-demand profession with roots in applied statistics and machine learning (a branch of artificial intelligence that uses algorithms and statistical models to teach computer programs to analyze data without being explicitly programmed to do so).
+Many positions in this field offer engaging day-to-day work and a dynamic, regularly changing environment that stimulates critical

-Applied statistics is the foundation of all of these professions; with sound statistical thinking and analysis, companies can improve their business processes and strategies.
+Applied statistics is the foundation of many professions and industries.
+Interpreting and understanding big data can provide sound statistical thinking and analysis so that companies can improve their business processes and strategies.

 Where Do People with Applied Statistics Master’s Degrees work?